Immigration Lawyers and Services Archives

-Getting to grips with the immigration law in Germany can be challenging.
+Getting to grips with the immigration law in Spain can be challenging.
 Get professional advice with one of these expat-friendly immigration lawyers:

-Schlun & Elseven are a well-established law firm offering clear and professional legal advice for expats moving to Germany.
-Whether you’re an entrepreneur or a young family, their full-service immigration team can provide dedicated assistance, whatever your needs.
-A range of other legal services also available.
+Balcells Group is a law firm located in Barcelona.
+The firm has over 40 years of professional experience, offering advice and legal guidance to individuals, companies, investors and more.
+The team at Balcells offer services in Spanish, English, Hindi and more.

 Are you an expat service provider?
 Add your services to the Expatica Directory!